 Front-line engagement is by far the most complicated aspect of workforce management.
 But too often, those of us in executive positions trick ourselves into thinking we’ll be able to solve it with the perfect top-down initiative.
 Sometimes we’d be better served to stop shouldering the responsibility for every employee’s engagement and start empowering those in positions to effect meaningful change.

 Read more insights surfaced through SMG’s employee engagement research by checking out our report: Five things we learned from talking to one million employees.

-VP, Client Insights
+Sr. Vice President, Client Insights